shehxad-hussain/my_portfolio/README.md

 npm run dev
-Open http://localhost:3000 in your browser to see your portfolio.
+Open http://localhost:3000 in your browser.

 Customization
-Feel free to customize the content, styles, and components to match your personal brand.
-Update the pages/ directory for different sections of your portfolio.
+Feel free to customize the content, styles, and layout to fit your personal brand.
+Update the project details, add your projects, and showcase your skills.

-Deployment
-This project is ready for deployment to platforms like Vercel or Netlify.
-Customize the deployment settings based on your chosen platform.

-Contributing
-Contributions are welcome!
-Feel free to open issues or pull requests.

 License
 This project is licensed under the MIT License.